©

 Bell towers without a cap

-The churches of Lambour and Saint-Philibert (also known as Lanvern) and the chapel of Languivoa are the three buildings whose spires have not been rebuilt.
+The churches of Lambour and Saint-Philibert (also known as Lanvern) and the chapel of Languivoa are three buildings whose spires have not been rebuilt.

 Of the six buildings whose spires were destroyed, three remain as they were and two have been restored.